Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 Have all documents at your disposal

-There are a lot of promulgated forms at our disposal that I think many agents, myself included, forget to use.
-Real estate is about more than the buyers rep, listing agreement, contract and a brokerage services disclosure.
+There are many promulgated forms at our disposal that I think many agents, myself included, forget to use.
+Real estate is about more than the buyer’s rep, listing agreement, contract, and brokerage services disclosure.

-For example, TAR has an “Information about Mineral Rights,” handy for both buyers and sellers.
-Mineral rights aren’t a big thing where I do business.
-But it is an added protection that I include in my representation agreement and listing agreement.
+For example, TAR has “Information about Mineral Rights,” handy for both buyers and sellers.
+Mineral rights aren’t a big deal where I do business, but they are an added protection that I include in my representation agreement and listing agreement.

 I’m sure a lawyer could argue that it is relevant on every transaction that a buyer or seller be familiar with how mineral rights are handled.